-In the Bogrebenschnitt develop depending on the fertility in almost all grape varieties usually about 1.6 to 2.5 grapes per shoot, In a two-eyed start spigot Depending on the variety, these values are slightly, but sometimes significantly lower.
-For example, that would be the case Gewurztraminer with about 0.5 to 0.8 grapes / shoot fertility extremely low.
-At the Dornfelder is to be reckoned with about 1 to 1.3 grapes/shoot.
-Riesling also shows this cutting system with about 1.5 to 2 grapes per shoot still a very high fertility.
+During pruning, almost all grape varieties develop about 1.6 to 2.5 grapes per shoot, depending on their fertility.
+When bifocal cones are pruned, these values are slightly, but sometimes significantly lower, depending on the variety.
+For example, Gewürztraminer with approx. 0.5 to 0.8 grapes per shoot would have extremely low fertility.
+In the Dornfelder, approx. 1 to 1.3 grapes/shoot can be expected.
+Riesling still shows quite high fertility even with this pruning system with about 1.5 to 2 grapes per shoot.
 The average weight of a grape is 180 to 200 g (Riesling 100 to 200 g, Pinot Noir 150 to 230 g, Blaufränkisch 180 to 280 g).
-A vine with 8 to 12 grapes results in a total weight of 1.5 to 2.5 kg.
-That gives 1.5 to 2 bottles Wine with the standard volume of 0.75 l.
+A vine with 8 to 12 grapes gives a total weight of 1.5 to 2.5 kg.
+This results in 1.5 to 2 bottles of wine with the standard volume of 0.75 l.

-The one by the Press (Keltern) won grape forms the basis for the wines.
-The residue is called rape (Marc), the dregs after the fermentation when lees designated.
-Both are going through distillation produced high quality fires.
-The grape berry sits on a short stem, which is located on the stem skeleton (ridge or pedunculus, bot., Pedunculus).
-At the opposite end is on the surface of a dead tissue, which represents the rest of the stylus and the scar (female organ) of the former flower bud.
-The number of berries per grape is among other things by the course of the growth cycle and varietal and may range from several dozen to 600 or more berries. compact, dichtbeerige Grapes are prone to fungal diseases and bunch rot That's why there is a certain looseness of advantageous.
+The grape must obtained by pressing (pressing) forms the basis for the wines.
+The residue is called marc, the sediment after fermentation is called tank bottoms.
+Both are used to produce high-quality brandies by distillation.
+The grape berry sits on a short stalk, which is located on the stem framework (comb or centaury, bot. pedunculus).
+At the opposite end there is a dead tissue on the surface, which represents the rest of the stylus and the stigma (female organ) of the former flower bud.
+The number of berries per bunch depends, among other things, on the course of the vegetation cycle and the grape variety and can range from several dozen to 600 or more berries.
+Compact, dense-berried grapes are susceptible to fungal diseases and grape rot, so a certain amount of loose berries is advantageous.

-So-called seedless Berries at table grapes are also cores, but smaller in number, as well as of soft consistency, so you hardly feel it when eating.
-The kernels are not so important to winemaking, they also contain tannin.
-At the White wine they are usually separated with all other solid parts in the pressing of grape must.
-Especially when red wine it comes through the maceration for longer contact of must and mash and thus also with the kernels.
-The cores are also used by individual producers for the production of grape oil used.
+So-called seedless berries, which are desirable in table grapes, also contain seeds, but smaller ones in smaller numbers, as well as a soft consistency so that they are hardly noticeable when eaten.
+The seeds are not so important for vinification, they also contain tannin.
+In white wine they are usually separated from the grape must with all other solid parts during pressing.
+Particularly in red wine, mash fermentation causes the must and mash to come into prolonged contact with each other and thus with the pips.
+The seeds are also used by individual producers for the extraction of grape oil.

-There is a direct relationship between berry size and wine quality, which especially benefits red wines when pressed from small-berry grapes.
-The berry skin (also pod or bellows = Exokarp) contains the important, taste-determining substances anthocyanins (Dyes) and phenols such as tannins, This leads to the conclusion that for smaller berries these substances account for a higher proportion due to the resulting better surface area to volume ratio.
-For example, potentially good wine grapes are compared to table grapes (the rather simple wine result) actually much smaller berries on.
-On average, the weight is a high quality Cépages Classy wine berry one to two, with minor varieties up to ten grams.
-In the vineyard is also tried by measures such as intentionally induced water stress to achieve higher quality.
-Whether the resulting smaller berries are actually the reason for better quality, but is controversial.
+There is a direct correlation between berry size and wine quality, which is particularly beneficial for red wines when they are made from small-berry grapes.
+The berry skin (pods or bellows = exocarp) contains the important taste-determining substances anthocyanins (colouring agents) and phenols such as tannins.
+With smaller berries, these substances make up a higher proportion due to the resulting better ratio of surface to volume.
+Potentially good wine press grapes actually lift much smaller berries compared to table grapes (which, when used as wine press grapes, produce a rather simple wine).
+On average, a high-quality Cépages nobles berry weighs one to two grams, and up to ten grams for smaller varieties.
+In the vineyard, efforts are also made to achieve higher quality by measures such as deliberately inducing water stress and thus smaller berries.
+An important quaslity criterion is also a balanced proportion of sugar and (especially for white wine) acids.